kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 <<< ./snippets/App.vue.snippet:13[css]

-You can now add new messages to Kuzzle and receive the notification of the creation to update your state and display the new messages, enjoy :)
+You can now add new messages to Kuzzle and receive the creation notification to update your state and display the new messages.

 ## Where do we go from here?